dwmkerr/docker-dynamodb/README.md

 CI is provided currently by Circle.
 Ensure you provide AWS credentials as we are using the AWS CLI (they are not used, but the CLI still checks that they are present).

+# Samples

+## Generating an Image with Test Data

+A basic sample showing how to build an image with custom test data is at [`./samples/test-data`](./samples/test-data).

+1. Go to the sample: `cd ./samples/test-data`
+2. Create some sample data: `make create-test-data`.
+This creates sample data files at `./data`.
+3. Build a new docker image called `sample-test-data`, with `make build`.
+4. The newly created image has the test data built in.
+Verify with `make test`.

 # Contributing

 Please help out!
 Here are some areas I'd like to improve upon: